Defunct U.S. lender did not overcharge homeowners - lawyer

-NEW YORK (Reuters) - A mortgage lender and a mortgage servicer that were owned by banks that became part of Wells Fargo & Co did not cheat homeowners by charging excessive fees, a defense lawyer told a Manhattan federal jury on Tuesday.
+NEW YORK, Dec 9 (Reuters) - A mortgage lender and a mortgage servicer that were owned by banks that became part of Wells Fargo & Co did not cheat homeowners by charging excessive fees, a defense lawyer told a Manhattan federal jury on Tuesday.

 Daniel Pollack, a lawyer for the two units, argued that The Money Store, the lender, and HomEq Servicing, the servicer, did not breach any contracts with homeowners.